mvolkmann/blog/src/rust.md

 A trait describes an interface that any type can implement.
 This can include any number of functions and methods.
 The first parameter of methods must be named "self".
-Any `fn` definition that does not is an "associated function" rather than a method.
+Any `fn` definition that does not is an
+"associated function" rather than a method.

+The first parameter of a method can be written as `self: &Self`, but is typically written using the shorthand `&self` which has the same meaning.
+If the first parameter is not a reference, the function takes ownership of the receiver object, which is almost never desirable.

 Often traits are implemented for structs, but they can also be implemented for tuples and primitive types like `bool`.